Barclays eyes narrow new UK bank as rivals take different path

-LONDON Barclays (BARC.L) is planning to set up a smaller separate UK bank than rivals as British lenders finalise how to restructure to meet new rules designed to give greater protection to savers and taxpayers.
+LONDON, July 3 Barclays is planning to set up a smaller separate UK bank than rivals as British lenders finalise how to restructure to meet new rules designed to give greater protection to savers and taxpayers.

 Britain's big lenders must set up so-called 'ring-fenced banks' by 2019.
 The new businesses must include UK retail banking and small business customers and most simple activities.
 Big global corporate customers and most investment banking products have to sit outside in a separate entity.